IanWhitney/connect_idea/slides.md

 [.column]

 - Ah!
+You're using PeopleSoft
-This is where things get interesting
+- This is where things get interesting

 ---